krisbaranski/priority_grid/README.md

 3. now you get pairs of items.
 Choose only one of them, which is more valuable for you `Strong` OR `Fast`
 4. those pairs will continue until all possible combinations are shown (i.e. 6 items = 15 possible pairs)
-5. when finished, you will get a list of your items sorted from most for least important
+5. when finished, you will be redirected to result site where you get a list of your items sorted from most for least important

+###

 ## Specifications